 Hi, my name is [NAME] and I’m a constituent from [CITY, ZIP].

-I’m calling to express my deep outrage about the abuses revealed in the released Epstein files along with the DOJ’s ongoing protection of perpetrators, including Trump.
+I’m calling to express my outrage over the abuses revealed in the released Epstein files and the ongoing lack of transparency surrounding the release of information.
 I ask that [REP/SEN NAME]…

 [CHOOSE 1-3 options]: